 We recommend creating and configuring a new link type with the guided helper outlined below.
 However, if you exit the helper before completing the object creation process, you can manually complete the process by specifying the link type, keys, and API names for the new link type.

-Navigate to the Ontology Manager application.
+Navigate to Ontology Manager.
 To access the link type creation helper, choose one of the following methods:

 Select New from the top right corner, then select Link type.